abduleneye/live_tracker/README.md

 - 🗺️ Interactive map rendering using OpenStreetMap
 - 🚗 Route-based movement simulation
 - ⏱️ Continuous position updates (like a live delivery system)
-- 🌐 Network connectivity check and handling
+- 🌐 Network connectivity monitoring (UI-level handling using connectivity_plus and internet_connection_checker with user feedback via dialogs and toasts)
 - 📏 Distance calculation using the Haversine equation (for arrival detection)
 - 📦 Clean Architecture implementation
 - ⚡ State management using Riverpod